 Day 1 » Luleå / Treehotel

 Fly to Luleå, a pretty coastal city in Swedish Lapland and transfer to Treehotel, which is located in the forested slopes of Harads near the Lule River valley, 100 kilometres northwest of Luleå.
 Each room at this award-winning hotel is unique, designed by Scandinavia’s leading architects, and draped elegantly around the trees of the hotel’s grounds.
-Choose between The Cabin, The UFO, The Blue Cone, The Bird’s Nest and The Mirror Cube, and after settling in and marvelling at the accommodation, explore the equally striking surroundings and later enjoy a typical Swedish dinner at the hotel restaurant.
+Choose between The Cabin, The UFO, The Blue Cone, The Bird’s Nest or stay in the all-new Biosphere, a suspended woodland room with a facade of 340 bird nests.
+And, after settling in and marvelling at the accommodation, explore the equally striking surroundings and later enjoy a typical Swedish dinner at the hotel restaurant.
 Keep your eyes on the sky in case the Northern Lights decide to take a turn.

 Meals: Dinner included